18 Jun Importance of Customer Analytics – Knowing the Who and Why

 - Customer segmentation – The practice of grouping customers by their purchasing patterns, platforms of choice, preferred products, shared motivations, demographics, age, etc.

-- Customer journey mapping – Learning about your customers’ journey across the touch points can give relevant insights into their pain points and why they traverse the specific journey that they do.
+- Customer journey analytics mapping – Learning about your customers’ journey analytics across the touch points can give relevant insights into their pain points and why they traverse the specific customer journey analytics that they do.

 - Transactional analysis – Discover patterns and predictions based on customer transactions- what, how much, and how frequently did they buy?